Office of the Superintendent of Financial Institutions

-The Appointed Actuary must confirm that a margin for adverse deviations (positive or negative) was added to each expected experience assumption, in compliance with CIA standards.
+The Appointed Actuary must confirm that a margin for adverse deviations (positive or negative) was added to each expected experience assumption, in compliance with CIA Standards of Practice.
 The Appointed Actuary should discuss the testing done to ensure that the addition of each of the MfADs served to increase the liabilities.

 For each assumption, the Appointed Actuary must disclose and justify the level of margin for adverse deviations used.
-If a margin is outside the range recommended in the CIA standards, the Appointed Actuary must highlight this.
-If a margin is specified differently than in the CIA standards (e.g. use of a percentage for mortality, etc.) this must be disclosed and the effect disclosed.
+If a margin is outside the range recommended in the CIA Standards of Practice, the Appointed Actuary must highlight this.
+If a margin is specified differently than in the CIA Standards of Practice (e.g. use of a percentage for mortality, etc.) this must be disclosed and the effect disclosed.